AgonConsole8/agon-docs/docs/vdp/VDP-Variables.md

 If a flag is set that is not recognised then it will have no effect.
 This means that if a feature graduates from being a test feature and no longer requires a flag to be set for use then, so long as the API for the feature remains the same, software that sets the flag to enable the feature will still work.

-For the current test flags that the VDP supports, any value can be set to enable the feature.
+For the current test flags that the VDP supports, any value can be set to enable the feature, but you are strongly advised to use set their flags with a value of zero.
 Future flags may require specific values to be set to control how the feature works.

+(Some features that may be considered experimental use variables outside of this range to enable them.
+In general this is because the feature may use a variable to control how it works, which will still be required after the feature is fully implemented.
+In general though this practice will be avoided.)

 ## System Variables